spacer

 Materials

 The materials presented here represent and support the Johns Hopkins University course "What is Engineering?"
-They are far from complete.
-Some chapters are unfinished or appear in their original Word format.
-Others have already benefited from embellishments which include instructional design, animation, and visuals.
-Most labs, projects, questions/problems, and references which pertain to the course are also included in the available PDF download.
-Additional information such as sample exams, student learn sheets, Powerpoints, lectures,and miscellaneous class material are available HERE
+Most labs, projects, questions/problems, and references which pertain to the course are included as .doc and .xls files.
+Additional information such as sample exams, student learn sheets, Powerpoints, lectures,and miscellaneous class material are also accessible.
+You can click through the materials beginning HERE

 Readable References